Is Grasmere Lake District Worth Visiting?

-If you continue walking in the same direction, with the village green on your left, you will come to one of my favourite cafes in Grasmere.
+If you continue walking in the same direction, with the village green on your left.

 If you turn left out of Greens and continue walking in the same direction you will come to the famous Gingerbread shop which is in the corner of the courtyard.

-I am sorry to say I have rarely made it into this tiny little shop because normally when I stop to point it out I am on a walk with a group of visitors.
-The smell coming from this little building is amazing and I am desperate to try their Gingerbread ice cream.
-The gingerbread is made to a secret recipe and it was the Gingerbread that William Wordsworth and his sister Dorothy craved when they were aware.
+The smell coming from this little building is always amazing.
+The gingerbread is made to a secret recipe and it was the Gingerbread that William Wordsworth and his sister Dorothy craved when they were away.

 This lovely little church is where William Wordsworth and his family members, including his sister Dorothy are buried.
 It is one of the most visited graves, infact the most visited literary grave in Britain.
-I especially like the fact that the graveyard is surrounded by yew trees which were planted by William Wordsworth, a great connection back to this influential poet.
+The graveyard is surrounded by yew trees which were planted by William Wordsworth, a great connection back to this influential poet.

-Quirky, fun and unlike any other National Trust property I’ve ever visited
+- Quirky, fun and unlike any other National Trust property

-I have to admit I love Allanbank because it is so unlike any other National Trust property I have ever visited.
-Generally I associate the National Trust with properties which are lovely and packed with interesting arts and pieces that you view sedately from behind a rope with well to do guides who gently explain things if you ask them.
+Allanbank because is so unlike any other National Trust property.
+General National Trust properties are lovely and packed with interesting arts and pieces that you view sedately from behind a rope with well to do guides who gently explain things if you ask them

 Allanbank is the complete opposite of that.
 It is a bare house, having been severely damaged by a fire.
 There is no posh furniture, expensive paintings or red ropes to stand behind.
 It is an interactive experience.